pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 You may have noticed that the closer the timeline gets to the present, the less detailed the writing becomes.
 The story slowly shifts from tales of a Faraway Land into a mini-autobiography, which is not what I intended - I’m just a nobody, and my stories are supposed to be background only.

 During my time working in China, Mexico, and the UK, there has been just as much - if not more - material relevant to my parents and the Faraway Land.
 Unfortunately, when I tried to return to the main storyline, I struggled to piece the fragments together.
 Unlike childhood memories, these recent events remain relevant to my life and probably my work.
 I didn’t enjoy writing about them, and the language came out dull, probably due to my inability to narrate them from a detached distance.
-It didn’t help that the distance between me and the main stage and the main characters has grown.
+It didn’t help that the distance between me and the main stage where the actions took place had grown.
 My relationship with my parents, especially Mum, got worse.
 We rarely text, if at all.

 I shared the first part of this essay on personal social media on 26 April; been working on it during weekends but still couldn't find a good story to wrap it up.
 Stalling is not a good feeling since I’d never written a real essay until my master’s and hadn't tried to improve my writing until I received the interview invite for this trainee solicitor job.
-As such, when writing, I always feel an urgent need to improve, and it’s not the best way to spend one’s weekend.
+As such, when writing, I always feel an urgent need to improve, and it’s not the best way to spend one’s weekends.

 On 27 May, while I was preparing a folder of documents for my supervisor, I noticed with frustration that my firm’s IT department had removed `cmd` access for cybersecurity reasons.
 I could no longer run a prompt I often used to speed up my admin tasks and save time for more interesting work.
 I picked up my phone, wanted to check with my friends on whether they agree there are significant risks associated with  `cmd`  , and just then, I received a call from a family friend.